 Setting up and managing PPC campaigns also eats up a ton of your time.
-While some business owners tend to set up and run the campaigns, you’ll only truly see the benefits if you constantly manage the account and know what you're doing.
-It’s a good idea to make the move to hire a PPC professional to handle this - we've seen numerous businesses waste thousands due to their lack of knowledge.
+While some business owners tend to set up and run the campaigns, you’ll only truly see the benefits if you constantly manage the account, keywords, bidding, etc. It’s a good idea to make the move to hire a PPC professional to handle this.
 That way your money isn’t wasted because of lack of time or you not knowing AdWords inside and out.
 PPC is definitely the more expensive option, no doubt about it, but you at least have control over whether that payment comes in the form of money wasted on an ignored campaign, or an investment to better your business.

-Focusing on both PPC and SEO is a course of action everyone should take because they’re both important - in fact, almost everything you do to your website has an effect on SEO anyway.
+Focusing on both PPC and SEO is a course of action everyone should take because they’re both important.
 It’s a matter of how much you focus on one versus the other.
 Like most things, this varies by your situation.